pixelgrade/pixcodes/README.md

 **Shortcode Templates<a name="overwrite_templates"></a>**

-Each shortcode has his own template in the plugin's folder `shortcodes/templates` the awesome part of this templates is that you can overwrite them inside your theme.
+Each shortcode has his own template in the plugin's folder `shortcodes/templates` the awesome part of this is that you can overwrite them inside your theme.

 So if you don't like the html template of the button just copy your shortcode file from `pixcodes/shortcodes/templates/button.php` into your theme at `theme/templates/shortcodes/button.php`.